herenturker/herenturker/README.md

 # Hi there, I'm Habil Eren 👋

 ## About Me
 I'm a passionate **kernel software developer** with a deep interest in low-level programming and robotics.
-Ever since I was 8 years old, I've been captivated by how technology works.
+Ever since I was a child, I've been captivated by how technology works.
 This curiosity drives me to explore and create innovative solutions using software development.

 - I’m currently diving into **Assembly language and Rust** to get better at low-level programming.
 - I’m looking to collaborate on **open-source low-level projects**.